Rico Tipo: Peak of popularity

 Rico Tipo had two decades of glory, the 1940s and 1950s, during which the magazine had huge popular acceptance.

 The adult population enjoyed the drawing, characters and humor in which passions and sensuality were not entirely absent.

 The Chicas de Divito (Divito Girls), especially, distinguished the magazine from its rivals.

 The magazine was so successful and popular that it influenced fashion in Buenos Aires at the time.

 Women wanted to look like the Divito Girls who often appeared on the covers of the magazine.

 Men admired that style of woman, and also adopted the costumes of the Divito's male characters, with double-breasted suits with long jackets and many buttons.

-Decline and disappearance
+Decline

 The emergence of a more liberal attitude to sexuality in the late sixties began to weaken the influence of the magazine.

 Political events in the country also affected the magazine.

 Survival of the publication by the end of the sixties depended on Divito's changing his style.

 Divito, who died in 1969, never saw the demise of the magazine, which came three years later, nor a change in style that probably he would not have liked.

+Second and third era

+The second era of Rico Tipo was launched in August 1978 by Cielosur Editora, under the direction of Eduardo Ferro.
+The same publishing house relaunched a third era in 1986, which was short-lived.
+Around 1979, Rico Tipo published the first works of Sergio Langer, as well as those of Francisco Mazza.